scoulomb/myk8s/Services/service_deep_dive.md

 Note external name does not have cluster ip, and external ip is replacing the virtual ip It does not have env var
-So usable only inside a pod using DNS disovery
+So usable only inside a pod using DNS discovery

 ### Service without a selector

 Controller when there is label creates endpoint
-But can define it manually in particular to target outside ressource
+But can define it manually in particular to target outside resource

 ````
 vagrant@k8sMaster:~$ nslookup google.fr